 Your company invests multiple billions of dollars in automation machinery — miles of conveyor belts, intricately interlaced pneumatics, diverters, sorters, and stampers — to boost productivity and responsiveness.
 You hire a crack squad to install it properly, an additional nine-figure investment.

 Is your on-site maintenance team up to the task of restoring production?
 You’re about to find out.

 For employers in manufacturing, warehousing and distribution, assembling a top-flight maintenance team is much more “buyer beware” than “mission impossible.”
-We spoke to Aerotek Project Manager Michael Stollsteimer to get an idea of how and why to build the best maintenance team.
+We spoke to Aerotek Program Manager Michael Stollsteimer to get an idea of how and why to build the best maintenance team.

 Screen with purpose